Complying with biosecurity facility requirements

 Only disinfectants that have been assessed and approved by the Department are used in particular classes of AA.
 Alternatives will be considered by the Department, if they are shown to be effective and address the quarantine risk.
 More information about this is available here.

 Everyone working with quarantine material is responsible for maintaining records of all imported risk goods to illustrate traceability.
 These records must be made available to the Department of Agriculture and Water Resources Officers for inspection, if requested.
-Advice about record keeping can by sought from REI.
+Advice about record keeping can by sought from OREI.